axolo-co/awesome-slack-apps-for-developers/readme.md

 - [BugSnag](https://slack.com/apps/A3D2PUEHG-bugsnag) - has been mentioned by a lot of tech teams.
 It’s a world-famous service.
 The integration allows you to snooze, or say that you’ve resolved the bug from Slack.
 - [Sentry](https://sentry.io/) - What we particularly like about the Sentry slack integration is that you can assign a bug to someone directly from the Slack integration.
-- [Raygun](https://slack.com/apps/A3E2CU2CC-raygun) - Resolve errors, crashes, and application performance problems faster with Raygun and Slack
+- [Raygun](https://slack.com/apps/A3E2CU2CC-raygun) - Resolve errors, crashes, and application performance problems faster with Raygun and Slack.

 ## Log tracker